gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 ## Usage
 On first run **PlantStatus** will create an **access point** named **T-HIGROW_{mac}** (**{mac}** will be replaced by device id) and waits 30 seconds for a client connection.
 If connection is not established for 30 seconds, device will enter to sleep again.
 Press user button again to wake up device and activate AP.

-Using a mobile phone connect to the **T-HIGROW_{mac}** access point and navigate your browser to **192.168.4.1** to open the device's **Config page**.
+Using a mobile phone connect to the **T-HIGROW_{mac}** access point and navigate your browser to **192.168.4.1** to open the device's **Home page**.
+Pressing the custom button once will take measurements and display, while disconnecting from AP will put the device back to sleep.

-All application parameters can be edited there like (Wifi credencials, MQTT, offsets and others) and they will be saved to an ini file to spiffs.
+Navigate to **Config** '/cfg' to setup the device.
+All application parameters can be edited there like (Wifi credencials, MQTT, offsets and others) and they will be saved to an ini file on spiffs.

 Once setup complete, reboot the device by pressing `Reboot` button.
 On next loop device will wake up, take a measurement, publish it to mqtt and enter deep sleep again.
 During sleep, pressing the **user button** once, will make the device wake up, publish measurements and enter deep sleep again.